Chapter 28: The Barnard's star confirms the TYCHOS

 DENNIS DI CICCO'S OBSERVATIONS OF BARNARD'S STAR MOTIONS

-Does the TYCHOS have any rational explanation for these bizarre, asymmetric East-West oscillating motions of Barnard's star?
-Well, yes.
+Does the TYCHOS have any explanation for this asymmetric east-west oscillating motion of Barnard's star?
+Yes.

-Now, you may recall that 3:1 ratio of a "Man's Yearly Path" (as expounded in Chapter 21).
+Now, you may recall that 3:1 ratio of a "Man's Yearly Path" (as illustrated in Chapter 21).
 In this case, however, we will be looking at a 2:1 ratio (i.e. 8 months versus 4 months).
 This, because the Barnard's star does not circle around us (unlike the Sun or the Moon).
-Therefore, an earthly observer (revolving around his annual trochoidal path) who will, for a full year, patiently monitor a star located close to our equatorial ecliptic (such as Barnard's star) will see it oscillating "East / West" at a 2:1 ratio (or at an 8-month / 4-month ratio).
-I do realize that this can be a rather tricky matter to conceive and visualize ('spatially-speaking') - but hopefully my below diagram will clarify the peculiar perspectives at play:
+Therefore, an earthly observer (revolving around his annual trochoidal path) who will, for a full year, patiently monitor a star located close to our equatorial ecliptic (such as Barnard's star) will see it oscillating (eastwards and westwards) at a 2:1 ratio.
+I do realize that this can be a rather tricky matter to conceive and visualize - but hopefully my below diagram should help clarify the peculiar spatial perspectives at play:

-In reality, of course, the Barnard's star does not truly / physically zigzag in such manner as it travels across space.
-Its sideways oscillation is simply a consequence of the earthly observer's annual, trochoidal path.
-Our earthly frame of reference (vis-à-vis the stars) is constantly fluctuating back and forth along this "looping" path - and this goes to explain a great many "irregularities, inequalities and aberrations" that astronomers, cosmologists and astrophysicists have been endlessly debating for the last few centuries.
+In reality, of course, the Barnard's star does not truly / physically zigzag in such manner as it proceeds in space.
+Its observed, zigzagging motion is just a natural consequence of the earthly observer's annual, trochoidal path; it is our constantly fluctuating terrestrial frame of reference that causes this illusion.
+As we saw earlier, this goes to explain a great many "irregularities, inequalities and aberrations" that astronomers, cosmologists and astrophysicists have been endlessly debating throughout the centuries.
 You may for instance recall (from Chapter 17) that it was once thought that Jupiter would inevitably end up crashing into the Sun, while Saturn would be driven away into the depths of space!
-Thankfully, such apocalyptic 'End-of-Days predictions' (prognosticated in the early 20th century by our world's foremost scientists) were entirely spurious and - as the TYCHOS demonstrates - only due to their flawed, heliocentric interpretation of our Solar System.
+Thankfully, such apocalyptic 'End-of-Days' scenarios (prognosticated in the early 20th century by our world's foremost astronomers) were entirely spurious: as the TYCHOS model demonstrates - these calamitous predictions were nothing but misconceptions spurred by their erroneous (heliocentric) interpretation of our Solar System.